Dynamic Authenticator

 Delegate Authenticator

-The Delegate Authenticator is responsible for performing the actual user authentication and is configured according to the dynamic configuration fetched for it for each federation.
+The delegate authenticator is responsible for performing the actual user authentication and is configured according to the dynamic configuration fetched for it for each federation.

 The following authenticator types are currently supported: